Taxidermia

-Taxidermia is a 2006 Hungarian surrealist comedy-drama horror film directed and co-written by György Pálfi.
+Taxidermia is a 2006 satirical comedy-drama surrealist body horror film directed and co-written by György Pálfi.
 An international co-production of Hungary, Austria and France, the film spins a metaphorical socio-political retelling of Hungary's history from the Second World War to the present day.

-With elements of dark comedy and body horror, the story is told by means of three generations of Hungarian men, commencing with a WWII military orderly, moving on to a Cold War-era aspiring speed-eater, and concluding with a modern day taxidermist.
+With elements of dark comedy and body horror, the story is told by means of three generations of Hungarian men, commencing with a WWII military orderly, moving on to a Cold War-era aspiring speed-eater, and concluding with a modern-day taxidermist.
 It received positive reviews.

 Plot

 At a remote Hungarian military outpost, orderly Morosgoványi Vendel lives a wretched existence of servitude beneath the heel of his lieutenant, Öreg Balatony Kálmán.
 Condemned to performing menial duties for the officer and his family while sleeping in an unheated shack next to the latrines, Morosgoványi frequently escapes into fantasy.
 So realistic are these fantasies that in one ambiguous instance, Morosgoványi sleeps with and impregnates the lieutenant's wife and "wakes up" to find himself engaged in an act of sodomy with a slaughtered pig.
 Upon seeing this, the lieutenant promptly executes Morosgoványi and raises the son, Balatony Kálmán, as his own.

 Decades later, Kálmán has grown into a champion Hungarian speed-eater.
 Coached and influenced by the strict Jenő, Kálmán's life revolves around training for the eventual day when the IOC recognizes speed-eating as a legitimate sport.
 After a bout of lockjaw at a Soviet event and eloping with fellow speed-eating champion Aczél Gizi, Kálmán resumes his rigorous training, even as Gizi gives birth to their son, Balatony Lajoska.

 Some years later, Lajoska has grown into a dedicated, professional taxidermist.
 In contrast to both his parents' girth, Lajoska appears pale and impoverished, with a thin anemic frame and haunted visage.
 When not working from his taxidermy shop or failing in his attempts to lead a normal life, Lajoska purchases groceries for his father Kálmán, who has grown so monstrously obese that he cannot leave the chair in his claustrophobic apartment.
-Kálmán, who feeds butter to his caged cats, has nothing but harsh words for his son who, upon reaching his breaking point, abandons his father to his own prison.
+Kálmán, who feeds butter to his caged cats, has nothing but harsh words for his son who, upon reaching his breaking point, abandons his father.
 Returning later, he discovers that the cats have escaped their cages and, desiring meat, have eviscerated his father.

 Lajoska stuffs his father and the cats.
 With little left to live for, he locks himself in a homemade surgical harness and through the use of sedatives, painkillers and a heart-lung machine, begins removing his own internal organs.
 Pumping his body full of preservatives and sewing himself up, he activates the machine that decapitates him, leaving behind a preserved statue.
 His body is displayed in an exhibit alongside the cats and his father.